iamtheblackunicorn/bus/README.md

 ## About

-I wanted a uniform way, to fetch the source of my projects, fetch the latest source code, build my projects and build something more in Dart. :black_heart: *Bus* is the tool for that.
+I wanted a uniform way to fetch the sources of my projects and build my projects. :black_heart: *Bus* is the tool for that.

 ## Building